 The health and safety of our employees, customers and communities are of paramount importance to us.
-As such, Barloworld has implemented preventative measures and safety protocols to manage the risk of workplace infections to keep our teams, customers, and suppliers safe.
+At Barloworld we actively promote health and safety with policies and practical programmes to assist our people, customers and other stakeholders to safeguard themselves at all times.
+We monitor the work environment in all jurisdictions and ensure that we comply with the relevant health and safety regulations and guidelines, including COVID-19 regulations.
+Barloworld has implemented preventative measures and safety protocols to manage the risk of workplace infections to keep our teams, customers, and suppliers safe.

 The Barloworld COVID-19 policy that is in place outlines various health and safety measures taken to mitigate the spread of COVID-19 in our operations across various geographies.
-The Barloworld Crisis Committee is in place to investigate and consider factors that need urgent attention in responding to the pandemic and assesses its impact on both our people and business.
-Contingency plans are in place in the unfortunate event that senior leaders and/or executives are affected by the virus.
-Over and above ensuring that we adhere to all workplace regulations announced by the Governments of the countries we operate in, we implemented additional measures to assist employees to navigate this uncertain, changing and stressful period.
+We continue monitoring the impact of COVID-19 on our employees and have implemented additional measures to assist employees to navigate this uncertain, changing and stressful period.

 WHAT IS COVID-19?

 The World Health Organisation (WHO) describes ‘coronaviruses’ (‘CoV’) as a "family of viruses that cause illness ranging from the common cold to more severe diseases".
 A new strain of coronavirus was detected in late 2019, namely ‘severe acute respiratory syndrome coronavirus 2’ (‘SARS-CoV-2’), previously known by the provisional name ‘2019 novel coronavirus’.
 It is this strain, which causes the virus now known as COVID-19.